EricZQu/Quantifying-Nanoparticle-Assembly-States-Through-Deep-Learning/detection/README.md

 This is the margin of image that will not be detected (this value is margin / cut_size).
 The default 1/16 is good enough for general cases.

+##### output_type

+There are 5 types of output offered in the tool.

+- boxes: Output a txt file with basic bounding boxes in each line (x_min y_min x_max y_max)
+- center: Output a txt file with center coordinates of boxes in each line (x_center y_center)
+- center_size: Output a txt file with center coordinates of boxes and size in each line: (x_center y_center width*height)
+- json: Output a json file that is compatible with labeling software "colabler"
+- benchmark: Output a txt file for mAP calcuation ('particle' confidence x_min y_min x_max y_max)

 ##### image_directory & image_path